NVlabs/Deep_Object_Pose/inference/README.md

 # Deep Object Pose Estimation (DOPE) - Inference

-This repo contains a simplified version of the **Inference** script for DOPE.
+This directory contains a simple example of inference for DOPE.
-The original repo for DOPE [can be found here](https://github.com/NVlabs/Deep_Object_Pose).

 ## Setup